geokongo/jquery-autocomplete/README.md

 ## Example Usage ##

-The autosuggest plugin requires the the jquery library in order to function, being a jquery plugin that's kinda obvious.
+The autosuggest plugin requires the jquery library in order to function, being a jquery plugin that's kinda obvious.
 Load the jquery library first in this manner:

 ```javascript